Save big (up to $1,875) on small business tools with our free membership, business.com+

 Supervisors can also choose how calls are routed.
 Many call center software packages now offer, for example, skills-based routing.
 On each agent’s system profile, a supervisor can add the tasks they’re best at helping customers with.
 When a call or message comes in, the software sends the customer to the person most likely to resolve their issue within one call.

-Call center software packages also allow you to listen or connect directly into live calls to help agents if they’re struggling or in training.
+Call center software packages also allow you to listen in on or connect directly into live calls to help agents if they’re struggling or in training.
 They also record all interactions (phone, SMS, email and so on) for later inspection so that supervisors can include that in reviews and agent training sessions.

 Intuitive for your agents